 - Robot Turtles: A board game teaching young children how to program without having them notice

-- The Bugs: Another board game teaching young children how to program without having them notice
+- The Bugs: Another board game teaching young children how to program without having them notice (note that Magik Square official website seems dead)

 - RetroPie: To play old games on a Raspberry Pi